Mr. Nasser Parvinrouh

 I’m working to become a Sports Nutritionist and my love for kids and the Nasser atmosphere are helping to make that possible.
 Being able to share personal experiences, help a child conquer their fear, and achieve their goals is the ultimate reward at the end of the day.

 Hi!
 My name is Mya, and I am an early graduate from Baker High School.
-I will be attending the University of South Alabama in the Fall of 2018.
+I am currently attending the University of South Alabama.
 I have been a cheerleader for 10 years and competed in many local All-Star competitions.
 Throughout my hard work and dedication, I earned the title of an All-American cheerleader three times!
 Hard work is something I’m familiar with, and I will always encourage and push a child to do their best.

 I respect the dedication and passion that comes with the sport of Gymnastics and Cheerleading.
 Gymnastics is an elegant, but fierce sport.
 It teaches young men and women across the world to hold their head high, good sportsmanship, humbleness, and all-around strength.
 In my opinion, gymnasts carry themselves with class and dignity.
 “If you can do gymnastics, you can do anything.”